OutSystems/docs-product/src/setup-maintain/setup/change-db-authentication.md

 </div>

 This article describes how to change the SQL Server database authentication to Windows Authentication or Database Authentication.
-If you want to update an existing OutSystems platform installation to start using a different authentication mode in the database, you need to follow these steps to avoid undesired behaviors.
+If you want to update an existing OutSystems platform installation to start using a different authentication mode in the database, you need to complete these steps to avoid undesired behaviors.

 Find below the steps you need to follow for standalone or farm installations.

 ## Standalone installations

-For standalone installations, follow the steps below.
+For standalone installations, follow these steps:

 <div class="info" markdown="1">

-To reduce downtime during the process, you can previously execute the steps of the Database Catalogs (step 9), though you won’t be able to test the connections in Service Center.
+To reduce downtime during the process, you can execute the steps of the Database Catalogs (under step 9) beforehand, although you can’t test the connections in Service Center.

 </div>